twistedelectrons/TherapSID/README.md

       - ```SH + FILTER MODE - restores FILTER MODE```
       - ```SH + POT         - restores POT values```

- * Shift mode can RESET each POT value while SH is held and turned
+ * Shift mode can RESET each POT value while SH is held and POT is turned

  * The dot indicator (left, right) has been re-implemented to get a real feedback about the chip's remix state